Enrico Corte: Double Faces and Cross Fades works (1986–1989)

-In the second half of the 1980s Corte produced two series of works: the Double Face series, consisting in thirty-five pieces, followed by the Cross Fades series, consisting of forty pieces.
-In the former, the artist altered the traditional way a picture is displayed, hanging panels attached to steel cables in the center of the exhibiting area.
-The panels were painted on both sides, often with images and subjects that are quite different from the point of view of color or figurative representation.
+In the second half of the 1980s, Corte produced two series of works: the Double Face series, consisting of thirty-five pieces, followed by the Cross Fades series, consisting of forty pieces.
+In the former, the artist altered the traditional way a picture is displayed, hanging panels attached to steel cables in the centre of the exhibiting area.
+The panels were painted on both sides, often with images and subjects that are quite different from the point of view of colour or figurative representation.
 The viewer is invited to walk around the picture as it hangs in a void to discover the conceptual tie between the two sides of the work.
-Often the images depicted emerge from the surface, standing out like altorilievi or jutting sculptures.
+Often, the images depicted emerge from the surface, standing out like altorilievi or jutting sculptures.
 The Cross Fades series began in 1987 and represent an extension of the works in Double Face: the pictures in this series look as if they are hanging on the wall in a traditional fashion but they are divided into two panels joined by hinges so that they can be opened and closed like a book (or rather, like a Japanese book: from right to left).
-One of the two panels is fixed to the wall while the other is moveable and can be opened or closed by the viewer on the hinges.
+One of the two panels is fixed to the wall, while the other is movable and can be opened or closed by the viewer on the hinges.
 When the works in the Cross Fades series are closed, that is to say, when one panel is folded over the other, all that the viewer can see is a black square hanging on the wall; it is necessary to use one’s hands to open the panels in order to be able to see the images painted within.